DIL Bagga Sheikhan School

 Upon entering Development in Literacy’s BaggaSheikhan School, student and staff pride in this purpose built school is very apparent.
 The excitement of learning and possibilities is palpable.
 Bagga Sheikhan School was built in the heart of the village located in rural Rawalpindi, Pakistan.
 While the community is supportive of girls’ education, many drop out after grade eight due to distance and travel cost needed to attend secondary school: a situation Developments in Literacy is determined to remedy by adding grade levels to provide a full secondary education.

 Currently, the school serves 245 students including 95 boys and 150 girls.
 With trained teachers, student learning is demonstrated in student work and strong board exam results.
-In addition to the expected academics, students have been actively participating in the co-curricular activities, which provide opportunities to develop problem solving andcollaborative skills.
+In addition to the expected academics, students have been actively participating in the co-curricular activities, which provide opportunities to develop problem solving and

 Despite the many exciting accomplishments adorning this beautiful new school, the library at Bagga Sheikhan School needs more resources to meet the full range of grade levels to support the reading development of all the students.
 Another challenge currently facing the school is the lack of electricity.

 computers in the school, DIL is exploring laptops as an option.
 Continued donor support will make all the difference in making the library and computer lab fully operational.